 Child Passport – How to Get a Passport for a Minor?

-Applying for a child passport is much harder than applying for an adult passport due to the number of abductions throughout the world.
+Applying for a child passport is much more complicated than applying for an adult passport due to the number of abductions throughout the world.
 These procedures are in place to help guarantee the safety of one’s children.
 The process of obtaining a child’s passport are simple if the applicant follows all the requirements, and provides all the needed documents.

-Required Documents for a Child’s Passport
+Required Documents Needed for a Child’s Passport

 - Complete DS-11 Application Form for New Passport